Ayush1M/Card-War-game/README.md

  * [Acknowledgement](#acknowledgement)

 # Overview of the Project
-The project is focused on making a Momentum Dashboard for the browser and make it as a chrome extension so that the user can use it in their browser also.
+The project is focused on making a Card war game using Deckofcards API to call cards.
+It works on the simple principle of cards game in which Ace is the biggest and follows a decreasing order pattern.

 ### Goal of the Project
 * The Goal of this is to use the deckofcards API to call cards.